USS Anemone IV

 USS Anemone IV (SP-1290) was a United States Navy patrol vessel in service from 1917 to 1919.

-Anemone IV was built as a private ketch-rigged motor schooner of the same name in 1899 by Camper & Nicholson at Gosport, Maine.
+Anemone IV was built as a private ketch-rigged motor schooner of the same name in 1899 by Camper & Nicholsons at Gosport, United Kingdom.
 On 3 October 1917, the U.S. Navy acquired her at Port Townsend, Washington, under a free lease from her owner, E. A. Sims, for use as a section patrol boat during World War I. She apparently was never commissioned, but she saw active non-commissioned service as USS Anemone IV (SP-1290).

 Assigned to the 13th Naval District, Anemone IV was employed to train recruits at Naval Training Station Seattle at Seattle, Washington, for over a year.
 At some point she was renamed USS SP-1290.

 The Navy placed SP-1290 out of service on 3 March 1919.
 She was stricken from the Navy List and simultaneously returned to Sims on 4 March 1919.